njroussel/SimulatedAnnealing/README.md

 pip install ./MCMCKernels
 ```

-The whole build system uses CMake, it is therfore a requirement for building an running this project.
+The whole build system uses CMake, it is therfore a requirement for building and running this project.

 Note that the Jupyter notebooks will need specific packages which can be installed through `pip`.

 ### Running

-The notebook `Running.ipynb` should already have the cells rendered, you can also simply just run the again.
+The notebook `Running.ipynb` should already have the cells rendered, you can also simply just run them again.